ahmetberber/CSE241-FALL-2019/README.md

-This file contains the CSE241(Object Oriented Programming) course homeworks for the fall semester of the academic year 2018-2019 education year of Gebze Technical University Computer Engineering Department.
+This file contains the CSE241(Object Oriented Programming) course homeworks for the fall semester of the academic year 2018-2019 of Gebze Technical University Computer Engineering Department.